Inverse Gaussian quadrature and finite normal-mixture approximation of the generalized hyperbolic distribution: Numerical examples

-Figure~\ref{fig:err_cdf} depicts the decay of the quadrature method error as the quadrature size $n$ increases.
-The error is defined as the maximum absolute deviation of the CDF values across all percentiles, $\{y_j=F_\GH^{-1}(j/100):\,j=1,\cdots,99\}$.
-Although the error tends to increase as $\sigma$ becomes smaller, it quickly converges to $10^{-8}$ or below around $n=100$ for all test sets.
 Table~\ref{tab:cpu_time} compares the computation time of the quadrature method to that of the numerical density integration.
 For fair comparison, we relax the error tolerance so that the \texttt{pghyp} function runs faster.
 Specifically, \texttt{intTol}=2E\,-3 is chosen so that the density integration is less accurate across all parameter sets.
 Despite the setting, the result shows that the quadrature method is faster than the density integration at least by an order of magnitude.
 The performance is improved because the quadrature method avoids the expensive evaluations of the modified Bessel function, $K_p(\cdot)$.
 Additionally, Table~\ref{tab:quad} reports the error in CDF at both tails.
 The quadrature method accurately captures the tail events.

 Last, we test the random number generation method, Eq.~\eqref{eq:rv}.
 With the generated GH random variates, we evaluate the CDF values at several percentiles.
 In Table~\ref{tab:mc}, we report the bias\footnote{The bias is similarly measured from the \texttt{GeneralizedHyperbolic::pghyp} function with \texttt{intTol}=1E\,-14.} and standard deviation of the CDF values measured in this manner.
 For a benchmark, we use the \texttt{GIGrvg} R package~\citep{leydold2017GIGrvg_R} as an alternative way of generating the GIG random variate.
-The \texttt{rgig} in the package implements the two acceptance-rejection algorithms of \citet{dagpunar1989easily} and \citet{hormann2014gig_rv}, and optimally selects one based on the parameters.
+The \texttt{rgig} in the package implements the two acceptance--rejection algorithms of \citet{dagpunar1989easily} and \citet{hormann2014gig_rv}, and optimally selects one based on the parameters.
 From the numerical results in Table~\ref{tab:mc}, we did not find evidence that the quadrature method is more biased than the \texttt{GIGrvg::rgig} function.
 While it takes 98.1 milliseconds for \texttt{GIGrvg} package to generate $10^6$ GIG random numbers on average, it takes 57.4 milliseconds for the quadrature method.